-Because the program is so popular, applicants are only assigned to one work week in order to provide opportunities for others.
-Exceptions occasionally occur if a work week does not fill up or a cancellation cannot be filled from a waiting list.
-Those applicants who are accepted for one week and would like to do an additional week will be placed on a waiting list for their additional week.
+Unforunately the program is so popular, applicants are only assigned to one work week in order to provide opportunities for others.
+Exceptions occasionally occur if a work week does not fill up or a cancellation cannot be filled.
+Participants seeking to join a second program will be placed on a waiting list for the additional week.